jenkinsci/appscan-plugin/README.md

             - **Fastest**: Select this option for approximately 70% issue coverage and ten times as fast test stage speed.
 			  Recommended for Dev and QA during initial evaluation.
             - **No Optimization**: Select this option for maximum issue coverage and longest scan.
 Recommended for security experts before major releases, compliance testing and benchmarks.
+            **Note**: The options of “Faster” and “Fastest” are supported only for AppScan Enterprise version 10.0.0 and above.
        - **More Options**: If selected, the following option is available.
             - **Designated Agent Server**: Select the agent server to execute the job.
               Default will be considered in absence of any selection.
       -  **Do not execute the next steps in the Jenkins job sequence, until AppScan security analysis completes.:** If selected,